Medicine and technology go hand in hand whether we realize it or not.

-All these devices are essentially a way of monitoring a condition, stopping unnecessary hospital trips and potential life threatening emergencies.
+All these devices are essentially a way of monitoring a condition, stopping unnecessary hospital trips and potentially life-threatening emergencies.

-Technology providing one of the biggest improvements to our health, especially in the near future, is 3D printing.
+Technology provides one of the biggest improvements to our health, especially in the near future, is 3D printing.

 When Charles W Hull filed his patent for the 3D printer, he never thought that the device would become so popular in the medical world.